N-Angleton/Etchify/README.md

     }
   }
 ```
 The above function is the initial image processing.
-It precedes by rows and columns, instead of the raw pixel index, in order to make its operation more inutuitive.
+It proceeds by rows and columns, instead of the raw pixel index, in order to make its operation more inutuitive.
 It creates a *Pixel* instance for every pixel in the source image, which is saved in an object called *Pixels*.
 Each *Pixel* has its colors and luminance saved, and if outline is selected, the color differences and inverse-squared-distances (referred to as weight) of its neighbors are saved as well.
 As a minor optimization, since the neighbor relationship is mutual, the static *Pixel* method```javascript addColorDifference()``` adds the combination of color differences and weights to both *Pixel* instances.

 ## Future Considerations